openframeworks/ofBook/18_version_control_with_git/chapter.md

 The next step is to *stage* the untracked files using [`git add`](http://git-scm.com/docs/git-add).
 This will put those files into the *index*, as discussed [previously](#basic-concepts). **[NOTE: This is an internal link!]**

-You stage untracked files and modifications to files already in the repository with the command `git add <filespec>`, where `<filespec>` describes one or more files or directories, so could be for example `addons.make`, `src` or `*.cpp`.
+We stage untracked files and modifications to files already in the repository with the command `git add <filespec>`, where `<filespec>` describes one or more files or directories, so could be for example `addons.make`, `src` or `*.cpp`.

-You can also add _all_ files and modifications in the repository with `git add .`, but as this is a catch-all filespec, you will have to check the output of `git status -u` first, to make sure no unwanted files are missed by the `.gitignore` pattern and would slip into the repository!
+We can also add _all_ files and modifications in the repository with `git add .`, but as this is a catch-all filespec, we will have to check the output of `git status -u` first, to make sure no unwanted files are missed by the `.gitignore` pattern and would slip into the repository!
 Since we just made sure our git status looks alright, let's do it:

     $ git add .